All Episodes

 Yeah.

-In his country, in the UK, right?
+In the design in the UK, right?

-So yeah, that's done.
+So, yeah, that's done.

-When when I win and Ruslan comes to Latin Master, you're welcome.
+Alex, if you're watching this, you can come, when I win and Ruslan comes to Latin Master, you're welcome.

 There's a seat for you.